govuk-one-login/fraud-rpt/README.md

 #### Testing functions using events

-A [mock event file can be generated](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-generate-event.html) to test triggering a function using events.
+A [mock event file can be generated](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-generate-event.html) to test triggering a function using events if using queues.

 To run your function with this event, use the `--event` parameter.